 Middlesex County, Massachusetts Courthouse Records

 The Middlesex County Courthouse is located in Cambridge, Massachusetts & Lowell, Massachusetts.
 The county government was abolished on July 1, 1997.
 Until 1649, records were kept in Boston.
 The county was divided into two districts in 1855.
 The Cambridge office is the "parent" county seat, encompassing all the Middlesex towns between 1643-1855.
 After that it was still the probate office for the county, but the registry of deeds for only the Southern District.
 Learn More About State of Massachusetts Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Middlesex county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Middlesex County Register of Deeds has Land Records from 1649.
 The County Register of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.

 - Northern District includes the towns of Billerica, Carlisle, Chelmsford, Dracut, Dunstable, Lowell, Tewksbury, Tyngsborough, Westford and Wilmington.